hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/158__Ravi_Kiran.md

 > be
 > > > described as param jyoti.
 > > >
-> > ​If the Atman is nirguNa nirvishesha, how can he have the attribute of
+> > If the Atman is nirguNa nirvishesha, how can he have the attribute of
-> > ignorance?​
+> > ignorance?
 > >
 >
 >